Serena-github-c/Arduino-Smart-Cane-Project/README.md

 .ESP32-CAM: the project requires object detection using AI, voice feedback, and wireless communication — features that aren't practical or even possible with the Arduino Uno or Mega alone.

+.Ultrasonic sensor module | HC-SR04(5pieces): measures the distance to objects in front of the user and alerts them if something is too close

 .DFPlayer Mini MP3 Module: Plays pre-recorded MP3 files (e.g., object names)

 .MicroSD Card (with adapter): Stores the MP3 audio files used by DFPlayer